FlatIO/api-client-python/README.md

 - **Type**: OAuth
 - **Flow**: accessCode
 - **Authorization URL**: https://flat.io/auth/oauth
 - **Scopes**:
  - **account.public_profile**: Provides access to the basic person's public profile.
 Education profiles may be anonymized with this scope, you can request the scope `education_profile` to access to the a basic education account profile.
  - **account.education_profile**: Provides access to the basic person's education profile and public organization information.
  - **scores.readonly**: Allows read-only access to all a user's scores.
 You won't need this scope to read public scores.
  - **scores.social**: Allow to post comments and like scores
  - **scores**: Full, permissive scope to access all of a user's scores.
+ - **collections.readonly**: Allow read-only access to a user's collections.
+ - **collections.add_scores**: Allow to add scores to a user's collections.
+ - **collections**: Full, permissive scope to access all of a user's collections.
  - **edu.classes**: Full, permissive scope to manage the classes.
  - **edu.classes.readonly**: Read-only access to the classes.
  - **edu.assignments**: Read-write access to the assignments and submissions.